 Amended: December 28, 2023

+Amended: [Insert Date of Amendment]

 NOTE: This document is incorporated by reference in section 1956.8(d), title 13, California Code of Regulations (CCR) and also incorporates by reference various sections of Title 40, Part 86 of the Code of Federal Regulations, with some modifications.
-It contains the majority of the requirements necessary for certification of heavy-duty Otto-cycle engines for sale in California, in addition to containing the exhaust emissions standards and test procedures for these Otto-cycle engines.
-The section numbering conventions for this document are set forth in subparagraph 4 on page 4.
-Reference is also made in this document to other California-specific requirements that are necessary to complete an application for certification.
+It contains the majority of the requirements necessary for certification of heavy-duty Otto-cycle engines for sale in California, in addition to containing the exhaust emissions standards and test procedures for these Otto-cycle engines.Reference is also made in this document to other California-specific requirements that are necessary to complete an application for certification.
 These other documents are designed to be used in conjunction with this document.
 They include:

-1. “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles,” (incorporated by reference in section 1976, title 13, CCR); (these test procedures are referred below as “evap.
+1. “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles,” as last amended August 25, 2022, and “California Evaporative Emission Standards and Test Procedures for 2026 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles,” adopted August 25, 2022 (incorporated by reference in section 1976, title 13, CCR); (these test procedures are referred below as “evap.
 TPs”)

 2. Warranty requirements (sections 2035, et seq., title 13, CCR);

-3. Warranty requirements (sections 2036, et seq., title 13, CCR);
+3. Useful life requirements (sections 2112, et seq., title 13, CCR);

 4. OBD II (sections 1968, et seq., title 13, CCR, as applicable);